nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 This is an **irreversible action**, even as an administrator, meaning you can't remove the retention rule from the document and you can't shorten the retention period.
 [Records can be undeclared]({{page page='nuxeo-retention-howto-undeclare-record'}}) in specific conditions when using the addon in standard mode however.
 {{/callout}}

+{{#> callout type='info' }}
+By default, only the main file of the document will be protected and other properties will remain editable.
+Should you wish to protect additional properties, please refer to our documentation on [how to retain multiple files or properties]({{page page='nuxeo-retention-howto-retain-multiple-blobs'}}).
+{{/callout}}

 After having attached a retention rule, the only available action is to [extend the retention](#extend-the-retention-of-a-document).

 There are different ways to put a document under retention.
 You can attach a retention rule to a single document or to several documents at once.